fandora-network/docs/docs/develop/chainide.md

 <img src="https://chainide-doc.s3.amazonaws.com/ERC+721+Deployment+on++Mumbai/image+(5).png" width="100%" height="100%" />

 After successful minting, you can check the minted NFT on the OpenSea NFT marketplace.
-Visit [OpenSea Testnet](https://testnets.opensea.io/), connect your MetaMask wallet and make sure the selected network is Polygon Mumbai Testnet, and you'll be able to see and trade the minted NFT on the OpenSea NFT marketplace.
+Visit [OpenSea Testnet](https://testnets.opensea.io/), connect your MetaMask wallet and make sure the selected network is fandora Mumbai Testnet, and you'll be able to see and trade the minted NFT on the OpenSea NFT marketplace.

 <img src="https://chainide-doc.s3.amazonaws.com/ERC+721+Deployment+on++Mumbai/image+(6).png" width="100%" height="100%" />

-**Congratulations, you have successfully minted an NFT on Polygon using ChainIDE.**
+**Congratulations, you have successfully minted an NFT on fandora using ChainIDE.**